Say hello to your latest bucket list addition – Saltstraumen, Norway.

 The ultimate way to experience the forces of Saltstraumen is by booking a RIB safari boat trip!
 Embark from Bodø and look out for sea eagles on your way across the fjord to Saltstraumen, and see the whirlpools up close.
 You might even spot a porpoise or puffin if you’re extra lucky.
 RIB safaris are available daily between June and August and you should always book in advance.
 Although I grew up 10 minutes from Saltstraumen I haven’t done this myself yet (only in Lofoten), but everyone says it’s SO much fun.
 Unsure it it’s worth the money?
 Let this video persuade you.

 The fascinating wildlife of Saltstraumen isn’t limited to those of us above the surface – you can experience the exciting world underwater as well!
-Go snorkling or diving with Saltstraumen DykkeCamp and see the impressive marine life below the surface with your own eyes.
+Go snorkling or diving with the experienced people at NORD&NE and see the impressive marine life below the surface with your own eyes.
+Underwater life in Saltstraumen was actually featured on BBC’s “A Perfect Planet”, so make sure to check out the ocean episode if you want a sneak peek.

-Want to get someone special the perfect gift or get yourself a souvenir you’ll actually use – all while supporting a local business?
-Purchase a product from Arctic Salt.
-They produce gourmet salt from Saltstraumen that you can use on your food.
-Clever, right?
+Yup, it is possible (without sticking your tongue in the ocean).
+Arctic Salt produce gourmet salt from Saltstraumen that you can use on your food.
 It both tastes and looks great!
 Get it at the supermarket, at Saltstraumen Hotel or in shops or at the airport in Bodø.
+Perfect if you want to get someone special a unique gift, or get yourself a souvenir you’ll actually use – all while supporting a local business.

 Saltstraumen has a very interesting history.
 It is one of Norway’s oldest documented settlements and people have been living by the strait for approximately 11,000 years.
 Vikings also lived in the area, with “new” artifacts being discovered every now and then (recently someone found a viking grave below their house).
 Visit Saltstraumen Museum if you’d like to learn more about local history in the area.
 The museum is small, yet informative, and they offer guided tours all year round if you book in advance.
 You can also see the oldest musical instrument in Norway there, which was found in Saltstraumen.
 If viking history is your thing you should read about the local Viking chieftain Raud den Rame in the saga of Olav Tryggvason in Snorre’s Heimskringla.